 The definition of herd immunity is as follows:

 So where did herd immunity come from?
 How did it start?
-Turns out, it was first coined in the late 1920’s in reference to measles (getting the actual infection, not being vaccinated).
-People noticed that when a large amount of children got the measles in a certain town the entire population would be immune for up to 2 generations, even the susceptible would be protected because everyone around them was immune.
-Mothers passed on immunity in breastmilk so babies were also protected until weaned.
-It was never meant to be applied to vaccines because vaccines do not provide lifelong immunity.
-If you doubt me, please see the CDC childhood and adult immunization recommendations.
-The amount of boosters speaks for itself.
+Turns out, it was first coined in the late 1920’s in reference to measles (getting the actual infection, not being vaccinated, since the vaccine for measles wasn’t made until the late 60s).
+A scientist noticed that when a large amount of children got the measles (68%) in a certain town the entire population would be immune for decades, even the susceptible would be protected because almost everyone around them was immune.
+Mothers passed on immunity in breastmilk so babies were protected until weaned.
+The elderly were protected because they had already had it as children.
+Immunity was lifelong.

 Dr Russel Blaylock, retired neurosurgeon puts it this way: